charles-vdulac/django-roa/docs/specifications.rst

     * m2m_ids: ids of the related objects, required for add and remove types of relations

-Note: take a look at tests and test_projects to see all actual possibilities.
+Note: take a look at tests and examples to see all actual possibilities.

 Settings